 Where are we the lowest rated?
 Why?
 What can we apply from our strengths?

 What are potential actions we might take to build on our strengths?

 What are potential actions we can take to increase low-rated areas?

 This is the first step and important to set the context with your team towards the transformation pathway and evolutionary signposts along the way.

 Are you a part of an Adaptive Learning Organization?
 Take the Assessment!

-10 Principles of an Adaptive Learning Organization
+10 principles of an Adaptive Learning Organization

-The development of people is viewed as an imperative.
+The development of people is viewed as imperative.
 Conversations, thoughtful investments, and measurements that target the appropriate level of people development are the top priority across the entire organization